New Jersey Pay Transparency. Single-State Compliance.

 NJ CEPA.
 Conscientious Employee Protection Act.

-Among the broadest whistleblower laws in the United States.
-An employee who raises a pay disparity or S-2310 compliance concern is protected from retaliation, and CEPA damages can include reinstatement, back pay, front pay, punitive damages, and attorneys’ fees.
-CEPA exposure compounds the Equal Pay Act risk: if your response to the inquiry includes adverse treatment of the engineer who raised it, you face two parallel claims.
+Among the broadest US whistleblower laws.
+Employees raising pay-disparity or S-2310 concerns are protected from retaliation; CEPA damages include reinstatement, back pay, front pay, punitive damages, fees.
+Adverse treatment of the engineer who raised this = two parallel claims.

 You're halfway through your first coffee when Legal forwards you an email marked URGENT.
 RESPONSE REQUIRED.

-"Additionally, our review of internal communications surfaced via a CEPA-protected disclosure indicates thirteen (13) internal promotion notices issued within the past 90 days that did not disclose the applicable pay range to candidates considered for the promotion.
-S-2310 applies to internal promotions on the same terms as external postings — this is the most-litigated aspect of the new statute."
+"A CEPA-protected disclosure also surfaced thirteen (13) internal promotion notices in the past 90 days that omitted the pay range.
+S-2310 covers internal promotions on the same terms as external postings.
+It is the most-litigated aspect of the statute."

-"Per S-2310, civil penalties are up to $300 per first violation and up to $600 per each subsequent violation, assessed per posting and per internal promotion.
-The Diane B. Allen Equal Pay Act exposure for any unequal-pay finding is separately assessed and includes treble damages with a six-year lookback."
+"Civil penalties: up to $300 first violation, up to $600 each subsequent, per posting and per promotion.
+Diane B. Allen Equal Pay Act exposure is separately assessed: treble damages, six-year lookback."

-"Please provide a written response within ten (10) business days, including (1) your remediation plan for the posting and internal-promotion violations, (2) documentation of the good-faith ranges used in past postings, and (3) your forward-looking process for ensuring compliance under S-2310 across both external postings and internal promotions."
+"Respond in writing within ten (10) business days with (1) remediation plan, (2) documentation of good-faith ranges used, and (3) forward-looking compliance process across postings and promotions."

 Before you can finish reading, Jordan Reeves, Head of Recruiting, calls from down the hall.